This project is included in the BHF-IFR Program for the Balkans

 Major workshop activities:

-The workshop will enable participants to gain comprehensive knowledge and hands-on experience in Roman mosaic and art conservation.
-They will be introduced to the history and technology of Roman and Late Roman mosaics.
-This course is designed primarily for students in Archaeological Conservation, Archaeology, Anthropology, History, Art History, and other related scientific fields.
+The workshop will enable participants to gain comprehensive knowledge and hands-on experience in conservation of Roman and Late Roman mosaic conservation and documentation.
+Participants will be introduced to the history and technology of the art of this kind.

 The workshops will be based on authentic mosaic fragments found in the ancient city of Stobi.